-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 - 1. To introduce the concept of nanotechnology and nano-size - 2.
 To gain knowledge on the synthesis and characterization of nanomaterials - 3.
 To have awareness about different types of Nanostructures - 4.
 To get familiarize with applications of nanobiotechnology in different fields